Iranian Students' News Agency: Analysis

-As indicated in the thesis, "Regardless of any fate that the agency [ISNA] faces in the future..., it is clearly evident that ISNA, in the context of the Iranian media sphere and in comparison with other news sources in the country [during the period in between 1999-2005], rose as a new media phenomenon.
+As indicated in the thesis, "Regardless of any fate that the agency [ISNA] faces in the future..., it is clearly evident that ISNA, in the context of the Iranian media sphere and in comparison with other news sources in the country [during the period in between 1999 and 2005], rose as a new media phenomenon.
 This unique student news agency created a range of innovatory and influential journalistic work.
 All of these characteristics emerged while ISNA was affiliated with a revolutionary organization like ACECR.
 This affiliation raises the question as to whether ISNA represents a mutation in the revolutionary organizations in the country".

-The thesis statement added, "ISNA was a new idea that turned into a reality and added another dimension to the news agency’s mission in the country.
+The thesis statement added, "ISNA was a new idea that turned into a reality and added another dimension to the news agency's mission in the country.
 The study reminds us of the importance and significance of news agencies in a region where they are not considered important or powerful players.
 As such, it introduces a workable model that can be potentially replicated in the region".

 As Fateh's thesis explained, "ISNA represents a unique type of journalism and a unique form of media organization that combined distinctive elements of local and global characteristics in its inception and operation.
-It is difficult to frame ISNA as a news agency or claim that the agency “fits a model”.
+It is difficult to frame ISNA as a news agency or claim that the agency "fits a model".
 At one level ISNA can probably be seen as a hybrid of participatory and traditional journalism and at another level as a hybrid organization that bridged the gap between competent journalism and cyber activism or cyber politics.
 In a serious way, ISNA defined its own model of a news agency, while at the same time acting as a social maverick and providing a mould for civic participation.
 These unique characteristics explain the success and impact of ISNA on the media scene in Iran, providing the key to its early development and survival.
 As such, in a rather direct way, ISNA embodied the socio-politics of Iran, with its deep heterogeneity and perhaps contradictions.
 It symbolizes a period of Iranian contemporary history in its rich complexity".